Kava: benefits, dosage, contraindications

 Central nervous system depressants: strong interaction

 Kava should not be combined with central nervous system depressants such as alcohol or benzodiazepines.
-This combination can lead to additive sedative effects, increasing the risk of excessive drowsiness and impaired motor reflexes.
+This combination can lead to additive sedative effects and increase the risk of excessive drowsiness and impaired motor reflexes.

 Contraindications